PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Pointers/Lecture/english.md

 int main(int argc, const char * argv[])
 {
-	// if less than 2 arguments given if (argc < 2)
+	// if argument count is less than 2 if (argc < 2)
 	{
 		// print an error
 		printf("Error, expected input! `./input <argument>` \n");

-		// return an error code, and don't read any more code return 1;
+		// return an error code of 1
+		return 1;
 	}

 	// else
-	// print a welcome message
+	// print a great message
-	printf("Hello, %s! \n", argv[1]);
+	printf("Hello, %s!", argv[1]);

-	// return no error (aka 0)
+	// return no error (0 means no error) return 0;
-	return 0;

-	// anything after "return" keyword will not get run
+	// anything after "return" will not get run printf("This code will never run!");
 }
 ```

-Just so you know, `argc` doesn't start counting at 0 (so if your using `argc` to stop yourself from offsetting outside of an array you will need to subtract 1 from `argc`, since offsets for arrays start counting from 0 and not 1).
-If we put 2 arguments (including the command to run the program) then `argc` will be 2 .
+Just so you know, `argc` doesn't start counting at 0.
+If we put 2 arguments (including the *command to run* the program) then `argc` will be 2.

-In the above code we print an error message and "return" an error code of 1 if no argument was given.
+In the above code we print an error message and "return" an error code of 1, if no argument was given (the command to run the program "./input" counts as an argument).

-Any code after a `return` keyword won't get run (to an extend).
-This prevents us from running the greeting message "Hello, mikey", since the word "mikey" wouldn't exist (or any other word you put)!
+Any code after a `return` keyword won't get run.
+So we use "return" inside of the `if (argc < 2)` to prevent us from running the code afterwards (the greating message "Hello, Mikey", since "Mikey" woudln't exist).

-If we do put 2 arguments, then print the greeting message, and return an error code of 0 (0 meaning nothing went wrong).

-Compile the above code (or your variation), and see if it prints the error message when you don't put "Mikey" (or some other word) after "./input".
+Compile the above code (or your variation), and see if it prints the error message when you don't put "Mikey".

 # Get Address
 A normal variable also has an address in memory.
 We can get the address of a non-pointer variable by using the ampersan symbol `&` in front.